 It’s hard to become a SEAL, even harder to make it to the DEVGRU.
 The dropout rate is 80% going thru BUD/s.
 Then once the operators are to Green Team, 50% of those SEALs fail selection.
 If you pass, your picture is put on a board, and the team either approves of you or rejects you.
 It has to be unanimous to approve, or you’re rejected.
 The SEAL community is rather small, so a good chance everyone knows you or has heard of you.

-The operators who are willing to try to join SEAL Team 6 (DEVGRU) must first spend 5 years in one of the regular SEAL teams then they can apply.
+The operators who are willing to try to join SEAL Team 6 (DEVGRU) must first spend 5 years in one of the regular SEAL teams; then, they can apply.
 Instead, they are going through a PT test.
-It consists of three days of physical and psychological testing that includes a Physical Screening Test (PST) where candidates must exceed the minimum requirements and perform at their highest level possible.
+It consists of three days of physical and psychological testing, including a Physical Screening Test (PST).
+Candidates must exceed the minimum requirements and perform at their highest level possible.

 Next phase, the candidate is interviewed by a panel of Team 6 members.
 If the candidate is chosen, he is sent to the Green Team for a six- to eight-month Operators Training Course.
-It is an evaluation team where candidates do a lot of physical things, CQB, spending a lot of time at “Kill house” and more.
+It is an evaluation team where candidates do many physical things, CQB, spending a lot of time at “Kill House,” and more.

 The training course attrition rate is usually around 50 percent; out of the original 20 candidates, 12 completed the course during one selection course.
-Those who do not pass the selection phase are returned to their previous assignments and are able to try again in the future.
-The others are assigned to the one DEVGRU squadrons.
+Those who do not pass the selection phase are returned to their previous assignments and can try again in the future.
+The others are assigned to the one DEVGRU squadron.

 DEVGRU is divided into color-coded line squadrons: